JGor17/Chat-Pod-Data-Processor/README.md

 As an example I included in this repository of an actual session I shadowed at 2U (the names of all faculty and students have been changed to protect their privacy).
 My command to the program was:

-    george washington university both in/saved_chat_example.csv out
+    me both in/saved_chat_example.csv out

-This tells the program to show both private and public messages made by "george washington university," which is me, and sort them by time.
+This tells the program to show both private and public messages made by "me" which is me, and sort them by time.
+(dashed lines represent information that I censored to protect the privacy of these individuals)